+You will never guess what is your best beauty regime.
 You’ve heard of beauty sleep right?
 Well there is actually something behind it.
 With regards to your beauty schedule and routine, having a good sleep might be the best solution to regenerate your skin.
 Your body repairs itself and recoups while you rest, and that prompts a significant benefit and advantage for your looks.
-It turns out that sleep is best for be
+It turns out that sleep is best for beauty and so much more.

 The only key is to get enough rest 7 to 9 quality hours every night.
 An adequate sleep is also one of the critical factors of having a healthy lifestyle that can benefit your weight, mind, heart, and more.
 So, without further ado, here are the six beauty benefits of getting a good rest.

 Skin influences and makes new collagen when you rest, which prevents and anticipates sagging.
 “That is part of the repair procedure,” says Wexler, MD, a dermatologist in New York.
 More collagen implies skin is plumper and have fewer wrinkles and your best beauty regime.

 Just getting 5 hours a night can prompt and lead to twice as many fine lines as resting would.
 It also leaves your skin dry, which can make lines more noticeable, Wexler says.